linuxserver/docker-jellyfin/README.md

 We automatically add the necessary environment variable that will utilise all the features available on a GPU on the host.
 Once nvidia-docker is installed on your host you will need to re/create the docker container with the nvidia container runtime `--runtime=nvidia` and add an environment variable `-e NVIDIA_VISIBLE_DEVICES=all` (can also be set to a specific gpu's UUID, this can be discovered by running `nvidia-smi --query-gpu=gpu_name,gpu_uuid --format=csv` ).
 NVIDIA automatically mounts the GPU and drivers from your host into the jellyfin docker container.

-### OpenMAX (Rasberry Pi)
+### OpenMAX (Raspberry Pi)

-Hardware acceleration users for Rasberry Pi OpenMAX will need to mount their /dev/vchiq video device inside of the container and their system OpenMax libs by passing the following options when running or creating the container:
+Hardware acceleration users for Raspberry Pi OpenMAX will need to mount their /dev/vchiq video device inside of the container and their system OpenMax libs by passing the following options when running or creating the container:

 ```
 --device=/dev/vchiq:/dev/vchiq